kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 ### Content Creation
-With Kobble, you can instantly create and organize beautiful content for a variety of purposes, including notes, blogs, wikis, presentations, projects, papers, homework, and more.
+With Kobble, you can instantly create and organize beautiful content for a variety of purposes, including notes, blogs, wikis, presentations, projects, papers, homework, and more. {.left}
 :::

 ::: slide